lucasrumney94/JGGJ/README.md

 ##Controls
 Use of a controller is recommended.

-Movement (Forward/Back/Left/Right): Left Analog Stick
+Movement (Forward/Back/Left/Right): Left Analog Stick or WASD or Arrow Keys

-Vertical Movement (UP/DOWN): RB/LB
+Vertical Movement (UP/DOWN): RB/LB  or X/Z

-Camera Control: Right Analog Stick
+Camera Control: Right Analog Stick or Q/E Rotate and 2/8 altitude

-Lunge: Y
+Lunge: Y or T (on KB)

 Spread (Toggle): X

-Snake Mode (Toggle): B
+Snake Mode (Toggle): B or R

-Smash Attack: A
+Smash Attack: A or F